MoAlshatti/learning-esp32-freeRtos/wifi_connection/README.md

-### Event group
+### Event groups

-First lets talkl about how events work.
+First lets talk about how event groups work.
 We define an event handle, and then create an event group using the **xEventGroupCreate** function which returns the event handle.
-Now the we want the event group to signal an event, we do that by creating bit variables bit1_var = BIT0; and bit2_var = BIT1; .
-Now Lets say we have a function that waits for an event, then does something, so it calls the **xEventGroupWaitBits** which takes the following parameters <br>
+Now we want the event group to signal an event, we do that by creating bit variables, bit1_var = BIT0; and bit2_var = BIT1; .
+Now Lets say we have a function that waits for an event then does something, so it calls the **xEventGroupWaitBits** which takes the following parameters <br>
 1-**event group handle**<br>
 2-**bit value we want to wait on**: so if we have two bits (potentially more), we OR them together, so under the hood it looks like (0001 | 0010) = 0011 .<br>
 3- **whether to clear on exit**: if set to pdTRUE, all bits are cleared<br>